Yes, we’re as excited about Youth Tour as you are!

 Doug SnitgenTour Director

 Doug is the Executive Vice President of the Michigan Electric Cooperative Association (MECA) and a seasoned traveler who’s visited 30 states and 25 countries.
 He’s managed student trips to Washington, D.C. and Europe.
-This will be his 7th year as Youth Tour director for Michigan.
+He has been Youth Tour director for Michigan since 2011.

 FAVORITE THING ABOUT YOUTH TOUR: “Students expect to see cool things on Youth Tour, but they’re always amazed by the new friendships they form.”